514: No Such Thing As A Computer Tower

 They're amazing things for all sorts of reasons.
 You tend to get them in brackish areas where it's like right on the coast, so it's where the salt water hits the freshwater.

-All along the shoreline, you get huge great water.
-And where it's basically, they exist between high and low tide, so they spend a lot of their life in water and a lot of their life out of water.
+All along the shoreline, you get huge grapefruit.
+And where it's basically, basically, they exist between high and low tide.

 swampy, it's gross if you don't like swampy.
 But these women like it.